Beaches (1988 film): Critical reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 42% based on 45 critic reviews, and an average rating of 5.1/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 41% based on 46 critic reviews.
 The consensus summarizes: "Not all great soundtracks make good movies, and Beaches lacks the wind beneath its wings."
 Critics almost unanimously found the film's emotional moments to be unearned, calculated, and familiar to the point of being predictable.
 Roger Ebert assessed that "'Beaches' lacks the spontaneity of life.
 This is a movie completely constructed out of other movies - out of cliches and archetypes that were old before most of the cast members were born."
 He found the problem was compounded by the film foreshadowing Hillary's death right from the beginning, and gave it two and a half stars.
 Gene Siskel called it "a much too mechanical tearjerker" and criticized the slow pace, but acknowledged that he heard some sniffling among the audience and gave it two and a half stars.
 Jay Boyar noted in the Orlando Sentinel, "In advance publicity for Beaches, it has been routinely referred to as a 'tear-jerker.'
 Though the term is sometimes used admiringly these days, doesn't it actually mean that a movie has emotional scenes in which the emotion is somehow trumped-up or unearned?
 This is the sort of picture in which people slap each other as they take their marriage vows, suddenly develop life-threatening diseases, and, again, have violent confrontations whenever there's a break in the action.
 Anything for a laugh, anything for a tear, and nothing much authentic."
 Similarly to Ebert, he called it "a 1940s retread", noting its use of antiquated themes like the idea that a woman must choose between being a mother and having a career.